-2023-001: Material weakness - account balances required significant adjustments to the general ledger to properly reflect the appropriate balance after the books and records were presented for audit.
+2023-001: Material weakness - The Academy's accounts required significant adjustments to the general ledger to properly reflect the appropriate balance after the books and records were presented for audit.

 Status of finding: The Academy has not cleared this finding, which has been repeated in the current year as finding 2024-001.